openpassphrase/opp/docs/source/api_ref.rst

 **Response format:** JSON

-All 200 responses are returned in the following format:
+All 200 responses are returned in the following form:

 | ``{"result": "success", <optional payload object or array>}``
 |   or